 (530) 432-7357 ~ (213) 542-5738

 Michael graduated magna cum laude from Harvard University (BA 1983) and received his law degree from University of California, Boalt Hall School of Law (JD 1988), graduating first in his class.
-While in law school, he was an Articles Editor of the California Law Review and made a member of the Order of the Coif upon graduation.
-Michael was law clerk to the Honorable James R. Browning, Judge of the United States Court of Appeals for the Ninth Circuit, in 1988–89.
+While in law school, he was an Articles Editor of the California Law Review and became a member of the Order of the Coif upon graduation.
+Michael was law clerk to the Honorable James R. Browning, Judge of the United States Court of Appeals for the Ninth Circuit, in 1988–1989.

 He taught Administrative Law as an adjunct Professor of Law at the Boalt Hall School of Law at the University of California, Berkeley in 1995 and is a frequent speaker and trainer on a wide range of public law topics.